 How come it's free?

-The guide is sponsored by fees-free mortgage broker London & Country.
-Don't worry, it's had nothing to do with the content, which purely depends on our view of the best way to save money while remortgaging.
+The guide is sponsored by fee-free mortgage broker London & Country (L&C).
+Don't worry – it's had nothing to do with the content, which purely depends on our view of the best way to save money while remortgaging.
 The guide is written with complete editorial independence and is focused solely on finding you the best deal, and this is enshrined in the contract with L&C.

 Having said that, L&C isn't stupid.
 We've been independently listing it as one of the top brokers for several years now (see our Cheap mortgage finding guide), so it had a pretty good idea it wouldn't come out too badly.

 L&C sponsors the guide because it gets a one-time chance to include its own message promoting its service.
 Just to assure you, you won't be sent any follow-up advertising, marketing or any of that malarkey.

 In the trade, this is known as a payment for 'lead generation'.
 In this case, that means L&C pays for the guide's production and a small fee to help this site.
 See more about this site's ethical financial stance.

 We've got lots of other helpful guides and tools: